Slideshow Mode

 }

-, displaying each for 4 seconds.
+/>The timeline will automatically cycle through slideshowItems, displaying each for 4 seconds.

 The slideshow feature is excellent for creating automated presentations or guided tours of timeline events, making your content more dynamic and engaging.